verivital/hyst/README.md

 Hyst has been tested on Windows and Linux using Java 1.7.

 BUILDING HYST:

 To build Hyst, proceed to the exporter/Hyst directory and run "ant".
 This will create the Hyst.jar file.

+VERSION CONTROL AND GITHUB INTERACTION:

+We are using a forking workflow with GitHub for version control.
+Many details are available here (https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow), but the basic process is:

+1) Fork the main hyst repository to your own GitHub account:
+2) Make changes to Hyst in your GitHub fork of Hyst
+3) When ready to share your changes with others, you create a pull request.
+This makes your changes available to the Hyst maintainers.
+4) The Hyst maintainers review and merge your changes into the main Hyst development branch (master).

 GUI USAGE: